 Last, in Palm Springs, there’s a great Austrian chef restaurant called Johannes.
 He can kill you or save your life depending on how you know how to order.
 And I have many chefs who are my friends.
 And they’ll tell you that selling things that they would not want to sell you is actually how they stay in business.
 And after all, the bottom line is you do have to pay the rent.
 You do have to pay the bills.
 You have to pay your staff.
 But a lot of my friends in the chef world will have secret foods that if you know how to read a menu you’ll do just fine.

 CC: Right.
 Yeah.
 Sometimes they don’t even have things on the menu.
 And if you ask, for example, here in Dallas, grass-fed steak, it’s never on the menu.
-But if you ask, sometimes, most of the times, they have it off the menu.
+But if you ask, sometimes, most of the time, they have it off the menu.

 SG: Yeah.
 It’s interesting.
 And sometimes I’ve asked restaurateurs, particularly up in Santa Barbara, why don’t you put a grass-fed steak on the menu?
 Aah, nobody wants that.
 And one place now, it’s now a feature and they sell it.
 So it’s just that sometimes you just have to be persistent.
 And particularly if you have friends.
 And say, hey, we’d love to eat at your restaurant.
 Have you ever thought about doing this?
 For instance, Johannes has a raw Brussels sprouts salad with leaves.
 And the croutons are actually chopped up walnuts.
 And people swear that they’re croutons.
 And no, they’re not.
-And so, there’s always interesting things that you can do.
+And so, there are always interesting things that you can do.

 CC: Right.
 Okay.
 Thank you so much for your time, DR. G. It was really nice.
 I can’t wait to go through it and write everything down.
 Yeah.
 So, yeah.
 Thank you for everything that you do, again.